uktrade/data-hub-frontend/docs/Redux and Saga.md

 type Task = (payload: any) => Promise<any>
 ```

-In the example below it returns the promise created by `axios.get()`.
-This example is making the axios call through the api-proxy (so be sure to add your api url to the api-proxy allowlist).
+In the example below it returns the promise created by `apiProxyAxios.get()`.
+This example is making the axios (so be sure to add your api url to the api-proxy allowlist).

 ```
 export function getPipelineList() {
-    return axios
+    return apiProxyAxios
-        .get('/api-proxy/v4/pipeline-item', { params: ... })
+        .get('/v4/pipeline-item', { params: ... })
         .then(handleSuccess, handleError)}
 ```